Skip to main content

 (iii) Staff makes direct contact with other agencies for the inquirer, where appropriate.

-(iv) Staff refers to an advocacy organization or negotiates on behalf of the inquirer to assist the inquirer obtain a needed service when the inquirer is unable to effectively represent himself or herself, or has a complaint about a service.
+(iv) Staff refers to an advocacy organization or negotiates on behalf of the inquirer to assist the inquirer to obtain a needed service when the inquirer is unable to effectively represent himself or herself, or has a complaint about a service.

 (i) is performed:

-(I) within 24 hours when an inquirer demonstrates confusion, urgency, or that a crisis exists;
+(I) within 24 hours when an inquirer demonstrates confusion, urgency, or that a crisis exists; or

 (ii) consists of:

-(I) contacting the inquirer to determine if the service is being provided, and to determine the inquirer's satisfaction with the service; and
+(I) contacting the inquirer to determine if the service is being provided, and to determine the inquirer's satisfaction with the service;

 (II) contacting organizations to which referrals were made to determine the inquirer's service status;